 We landed on Santa Rosa and unloaded our huge amount of gear and headed up to the lodge.
 Back in the day, before Santa Rosa was part of the National Park, the island was privately owned and used for ranching and hunting.
 The historical buildings we were staying in had a lot of history!

 We immediately set out to explore the many beaches and surf breaks in the vicinity.
 After a fun surf session, we headed back into the kitchen to prepare the evening meal.
 It was early fall and our menu for the evening was: A fig and La Nogalera walnut salad on greens with caramelized balsamic dressing and ricotta salatta with olive flat bread, seared scallops with a fennel relish, Bistecca California with pepperonata, garden eggplant, heirloom tomato and smoked mozzarella bake, and creamy heirloom corn polenta with rio grande beans.
-For dessert, we had a rich dark chocolate and coffee bean cake with Carpinteria berries.
+For dessert, we had a rich dark chocolate and coffee bean cake (much like our Dark Chocolate Coffee Bean GF Granola) with berries grown in Carpinteria.

 We were blessed to spend a solid week on Santa Rosa Island.
 It was so exciting to be a part of the excavation and also to explore the island.
 The Channel Islands are an incredible place to go for the day or a week to take in the rich heritage of California history, ocean culture, and coastal environment.